readium/lcp-specs/notes/lcp-key-retrieval.md

 The goal of this project is to provide such a functionality in an open and standard way.
 By integrating this functionality, public libraries and booksellers who decide to offer such comfort to their users will reach a level of seamless integration currently mainly provided by proprietary platforms.

 Note that this advanced feature does not free LCP license providers to communicate to their users a passphrase they can enter manually on any LCP compliant Client application, helped in this by a clear passphrase hint.

-## Means of authentication of the user

-*This section is informative*

-Two types of access-restricted resources are particularly interesting in the scope of this specification:

-* Links to the personal bookshelf of a User in an OPDS Catalog.
-* Acquisition links in individual entries of an OPDS Catalog.

-Fetching access-restricted resources requires user authentication.
-This specification does not require a specific user authentication method: the sole requirement is the provision of an Access Token as the result of user authentication.

-The following sub-sections describe recommended authentication methods.

-### Authentication for OPDS

-The [Authentication for OPDS specification](https://drafts.opds.io/authentication-for-opds-1.0) defines a standard way for OPDS Catalog providers and clients to:

-* Provide relevant information for clients to display an authentication page,
-* Expose how a client can authenticate using various Authentication Flows.
-* Get an Access Token required for accessing restricted resources.

-The discovery of the Authentication Flow(s) supported by a given Provider is achieved by the provision of an Authentication Document, i.e. a discovery document defined by the Authentication for OPDS specification and expressed as a JSON structure.

-Such Authentication Document is returned to any client requesting an access-restricted ressource without providing a valid Access Token, along with a 401 Unauthorized HTTP error code.
-By interpreting the information found in the Authentication Document, the client can display an authentication form to the user and conduct the selected Authentication Flow.

-Access-restricted resources can be acquired after the User is properly authenticated and his action authorized during the period of validity of the Access Token.

-The multiplicity of authentication services found in the publishing industry requires a large flexibility on the client side.

-The version 1.0 of the Authentication for OPDS specification supports the following Authentication Flows:

-* HTTP Basic Authentication
-* OAuth 2.0 Implicit Grant
-* OAuth 2.0 Resource Owner Password Credentials Grant.

-If HTTP Basic Authentication is used, each request sent by the authentified client to a resource URL which requires an authentication must contain a header field in the form of Authorization: Basic &lt;credentials>, where &lt;credentials> is the base64 encoding of the user id and password, joined by a colon.
-Basic Authentication is a weak protection, therefore Providers should utilize other authentication flows whenever possible.

-If one of the supported OAuth 2.0 flows is used, an Access Token is returned to the Reading System after proper authentication and authorization.
-This token must then be inserted in the header field of each request sent by the authentified client to a resource URL which requires an authentication, in the form of Authorization: Bearer &lt;access-token>.

-### OAuth 2

-[RFC 6749](https://tools.ietf.org/html/rfc6749) specifies how different types of applications can get an Access Token from an authorization Server using one of four Authorization Grant types.

-There is no discovery mechanism in the RFC 6749, therefore there may be interoperability issues when deploying many different reading applications accessing many different content servers.

-Restrictions may be added to the use of OAuth 2 in subsequent versions of this specification.

 ## Terminology